dim13/gone/README.md

 For _xmonad_ Window Manager _EwmhDesktop_ extension is required.

 _xscreensaver_ ignores MIT-SCREEN-SAVER extension.
-Use xidle/xlock instead and/or activate X11 ScreenSaver
+Use xidle/xlock instead and/or activate X11 ScreenSaver:

-    xset s 600
+    xset s default